bimobject/docs/docs/documentation/product/product-overview.md

 :::

 :::tip Do more with what you have
-The unique way Eando X handles your supply chain data allows you to reuse it for different purposes.
-Focus on your products, and the and the EPD generator makes sure their data is declared in the correct way.
+Eando X handles your supply chain data in a unique way, allowing you to reuse it for different purposes.
+The most common one is to use it for LCAs, but it can also be used with the built-in EPD generator.

+Focus on your data, and let Eando X make sure it gets declared in the correct way.

-Read more about EPD's in Eando X [here](/documentation/epd/epd-overview).
+Read more about the EPD generator [here](/documentation/epd/epd-overview).
 :::

 ## Requesting a product